nellshamrell/Dev4Ops4Dev/005_ruby.md

 ## Chef Supermarket

 We can pull the cookbook down from the Supermarket using Knife, a tool included with ChefDK.

+[TO DO: Explain more about knife cookbook site install, maybe show page on Supermarket]

 ```bash
   $ knife cookbook site install rvm